Gas-rich ultra-diffuse galaxies: alleviating the MOND tension with hyperconical modified gravity: Abstract

 \section{Abstract}

-Gas-rich ultra-diffuse galaxies (UDGs) are an unusually sharp test for gravity models tied to the baryonic Tully--Fisher relation because several systems appear to rotate too slowly for their baryonic masses.
-This study revisits the six isolated gas-rich UDGs analysed by Mancera Pi\~na et al. with the current outer-radius prescription of hyperconical modified gravity (HMG), using the published baryonic masses and circular velocities at the outer radii.
+Gas-rich ultra-diffuse galaxies (UDGs) provide an unusually sharp test of gravity models tied to the baryonic Tully--Fisher relation because several systems appear to rotate too slowly for their baryonic masses.
+This study revisits the six isolated gas-rich UDGs analysed by Mancera Piña \textit{et al}. with the current outer-radius prescription of hyperconical modified gravity (HMG), using the published baryonic masses, outer circular velocities, and Newtonian disc-based comparison velocities.
 The scan over the neighbourhood-scale parameter drives the model towards the asymptotic branch of HMG.
 For that limit, the HMG velocities are still systematically high for four of the six galaxies.
-Relative to the observed values, the fixed asymptotic branch gives $\chi^2\simeq18.1$ for six objects, whereas Newtonian baryons alone give $\chi^2\simeq9.7$, but MOND interpolation is much worse ($\chi^2\simeq 615.7$).
-Using combined uncertainties, the per-galaxy HMG tension ranges from $0.2\sigma$ to $2.1\sigma$, very similar to the $0.1\sigma$ to $1.7\sigma$ found for Newtonian baryons, and much smaller than the $3.7\sigma$ to $5.9\sigma$ obtained for MOND.
-We conclude that the present outer-radius HMG implementation alleviates the difficulties of MOND, but is still not sufficient to account for the published central values of the UDG sample.
+Relative to the published central values and asymmetric $1\sigma$ velocity errors, the fixed asymptotic branch gives $\chi^2 \simeq 17.1$ for six objects, whereas the published Newtonian outer-radius disc estimates give $\chi^2 \simeq 9.3$ and a standard MOND interpolation is much worse ($\chi^2 \simeq 615.7$).
+Using combined observational and model uncertainties, the per-galaxy HMG tension ranges from $0.2\sigma$ to $2.0\sigma$, very similar to the $0.1\sigma$ to $1.7\sigma$ found for the Newtonian disc-based values, and much smaller than the $3.7\sigma$ to $5.9\sigma$ obtained for MOND.
+The likelihood scan showed that the preferred solutions lie on the asymptotic weak-coupling branch.
+We conclude that the present outer-radius HMG implementation alleviates the difficulties of MOND, but is still not sufficient to account for the published central values of the gas-rich UDG sample.
 Gas-rich UDGs therefore provide a useful discriminant between MOND and HMG.